Turkey's G20 presidency becomes casualty of political turmoil

 But questions remain.

-“The big concern is implementation,” said John Kirton, a political science professor at the University of Toronto, who specialises in global governance issues including the G20.
+“The big concern is implementation,” said John Kirton, a political science professor at the University of Toronto, who specializes in global governance issues including the G20.